 ACCOMPANYING STAFF/FACULTY

-If your group is traveling more than 200 miles from campus, you are required to have a staff or faculty member accompany your group.
+If your group is traveling more than 200 miles from campus in a campus vehicle, you are required to have a staff or faculty member accompany your group.

 Accompanying staff/faculty person is: Click here to enter text.